22nd Alabama Infantry Regiment

-The 22nd Alabama Infantry Regiment was an infantry regiment that served in the Confederate Army during the American Civil War.
+The 22nd Alabama Infantry Regiment was an infantry formation of the Confederate States Army in the Western Theater of the American Civil War.

-Service
+History

-The 22nd Alabama Infantry Regiment was organized at Montgomery, Alabama, November, 1861, and armed by private enterprise.
+The regiment was organized at Montgomery, Alabama, November, 1861, and armed by private enterprise.
 It first served in Mobile, Alabama; from there it was ordered to Corinth, Mississippi, and reached Tennessee in time for the Battle of Shiloh, where it suffered severe loss.
 It fought at Munfordville, 14 to 16 September 1862; at Perryville, 8 October, and at Murfreesboro, 31 December to 2 January 1863.
 It took a very brilliant part in the impetuous assault on Rosecrans' army at the Battle of Chickamauga, 20 September, and suffered severely, losing almost two-thirds of its forces, the killed including five color-bearers.
 It served in the campaign in Georgia, losing heavily in the battles around Atlanta, Georgia, July, 1864, and at Jonesboro, 31 August and 1 September.
 It was also distinguished at Franklin, 30 November; at Nashville, 15 and 16 December; at Kinston, North Carolina, 14 March 1865, and at Bentonville, 19 to 21 March.
 In April it was consolidated with the Twenty-fifth, Thirty-ninth and Fiftieth, under Colonel Toulmin.

 Colonel John C. Marrast passed away while still in the military, having achieved great success.
 At Shiloh, Captain Abner C. Gaines was fatally wounded and Major R. B. Armistead was killed.
 Lieutenants J. H. and J. N. Smith.
 Wall fell at Murfreesboro, Lieutenant Colonel John Weedon, Captain James Deas Nott and Lieutenants Waller Mordecai and Renfroe were killed at Chickamauga; Colonel Benjamin R. Hart, Captain Thomas M. Brindley, Lieutenants Leafy and Stackpoole at Atlanta, and Captain Ben.
 B. Little were killed at Jonesboro.
 The other field officers were Colonel Zach C. Deas, afterward a noted brigadier-general; Colonel Harry T. Toulmin, later U.S. district judge; Lieutenant Colonels Napoleon D. Rouse and Herbert E. Armistead; Majors Thomas McPrince, Robert D. Armistead and Robert Donnell.